 Objective: BD4FS is building the capacity of GFBs and supporting their adoption of food safety practices and technologies that will reduce the risk of food contamination by foodborne pathogens.

-Focus Countries: BD4FS is a multi-country effort with activities underway in Nepal and Senegal, and plans to initiate work in Ethiopia and Rwanda soon.
+Focus Countries: BD4FS is a multi-country effort with activities underway in Senegal, Nepal, and Ethiopia.

 News & Announcements

 BD4FS Announces Food Safety App Competition at Global Entrepreneurship Week 2020